-Calamus is eaten both for its herbal properties as well as for its flavor.
-Native americans would commonly cut pieces of the root and chew it for the effect.
+Calamus is eaten both for its herbal properties--Native americans would commonly cut pieces of the root and chew it for the effect.
 Calamus root can be bought whole or in pieces, very much like ginger.

 The dried root can be used to make a tea that holds the properties of the herb.